-Where $\mathcal{D}()=diag()$ indicates the diagonal matrix with elements of those contained in the brackets.
-This generalization is motivated by our pursuit to calculate the probabilities for different phenomena, not just the summing out of gammas, but \textit{selective coincidence phenomena} that can be contained in the $\Lambda_\nu$ matrix by choice of $\nu$, where we consider summing a type of coincidence phenomena, \textit{viz.}, the zero degree coincidence.
-The input matrix $Q$ for the SGF contains probabilities for the GOI where summing into the GOI can occur, given by a power expansion like that of equations 8-10.
-For singles spectra $Q$ will take the form of $A$.
+where $\mathcal{D}()=diag()$ indicates the diagonal matrix with elements of those contained in the brackets.
+This generalization is motivated by the pursuit to calculate the probabilities for different phenomena, not just the summing-out of gamma-rays, but \textit{selective coincidence phenomena} that can be contained in the $\Lambda_\nu$ matrix by choice of $\nu$, where summing is considered a type of coincidence phenomena, \textit{viz.}, the zero degree coincidence.\footnote{By selective coincidence phenomena here, it is meant that the $\nu$ selects the number of detectors involved in the coincidence.
+A coincidence of $\nu=1$ gives same detector coincidence and thus summing.
+With $\nu=2$, standard two detector coincidence can be selected.
+This is allowed under the isotropic emission approximation.} The input matrix $Q$ for the SMF contains probabilities for the GOI where summing-in into the GOI can occur, given by a power expansion like that of equations 8-10.
+For singles spectra, $Q$ will take the form of $A$.
 However, this is, in general, not always the case.
-When we look at gated probabilities we will see how this will change.
-The \textit{singles decay matrix}, $S$, which gives the probabilities of observing a GOI accounting for summing in and out is thus given by,
+When looking at gated probabilities this will change.
+The \textit{singles decay matrix}, $S$, which gives the probabilities of observing a GOI accounting for summing-in and summing-out is thus given by,

-As an example, to make the output of the SGF more clear, below is the singles decay matrix for a decay scheme with $n=2$.
+As an example, to make the output of the SMF more clear, below is the singles decay matrix for a decay scheme with $n=2$:

-Looking at $\gamma_{10}$ we see that its probability of detection comes from the feeding from branch one and the feeding from branch two weighted by the probability that it does not sum out with $\gamma_{21}$.
-Looking at $\gamma_{20}$, it is only fed from branch two but can come from its self or the summing of $\gamma_{21}$ and $\gamma_{10}$.
+Looking at $\gamma_{10}$, its probability of detection comes from the feeding from branch one and the feeding from branch two weighted by the probability that it does not sum out with $\gamma_{21}$.
+Looking at $\gamma_{20}$, it is only fed from branch two but can come from the true $\gamma_{20}$ or the summing of $\gamma_{21}$ and $\gamma_{10}$.